 Salted or unsalted Butter: I prefer unsalted.
 You can use salted butter however it is difficult to know how much salt the butter has, so I recommend you reduce the amount of salt to add to the recipe by half.

-How do you make triple chocolate banana bread?
+How do you make triple chocolate bread?

 Well, with this bread, if you only add chocolate chips to the batter you've got yourself a triple chocolate bread!
 Cocoa and chocolate chips in the batter.
 Then cocoa and chocolate in the frosting. 😉